309thEDDGE/tip/README.md

 rattler-build build --color always -v -m .ci_support/<configuration yaml> -r ./recipe
 ```

-The `configuration yaml` specifies compatible libraries for different `libarrow` versions.
-It also prescribes other package versions to ensure compatibility.
+The `configuration yaml` specifies dependent library versions to ensure compatibility.
 Explicit reference to configuration is a requirement as of a recent change to the recipe requirements for `cstdlib` declaration.
 Reference a configuration file which is compatible with your operating system.

 [Test](#rattler-build-specifics) the package after building and before committing to the feedstock.